2023

 Day 8: Vienna - Bad Deutsch-Altenburg / Hainburg, approx. 50 km

-Renaissance castle Orth
+The Renaissance Castle in Orth

-Renaissance castle in Orth
+The Renaissance Castle in Orth

-Day 9: Bad Deutsch-Altenburg - Bratislava, approx. 35 km
+Day 9: Hainburg - Bratislava, approx. 35 km

-Pressburg Caste in Bratislava
+View of the Pressburg in Bratislava

-Day 10: Bratislava - Győr, approx. 45 km + train ride
+Day 10: Bratislava - Győr, approx. 40 km + train ride

-The City Hall in Györ
+City hall in Györ

 Day 11: Győr – Komárom, approx. 55 km

-defence system in Komárom
+The defense system in Komárom

-The defence system in Komárom
+The defense system in Komárom

 Day 12: Komárom - Esztergom / Visegrád, approx. 55 km + boat or train ride

 Always close to the river, the Danube Cycle Path leads you through the flat Danube valley.
 You cycle through small villages and past green vineyards.
-If you like it a bit more sporty, choose the route variant via the town of Tata, which contains some ascents.
+If you like it a bit more sporty, choose the route variant via the city of Tata, which contains some climbs.
 History buffs will get their money's worth at the Kelemantia Roman fort.
 The highlight of the day is Esztergom with its magnificent basilica.
 From Esztergom you continue by boat or train to Visegrád in the Danube Bend.

 The Basilica in Esztergom

-Day 13: Visegrád – Budapest, approx. 55 km
+Day 13: Visegrád - Budapest, approx. 60 km

-From the former royal seat of Visegrád you cycle through the dreamlike landscape of the Danube Bend.
+From the former royal seat of Visegrád you cycle through the dreamlike landscape of the Danube bend.
 A stopover is worthwhile in the artist town of Szentendre.
 This is the last part of your bike tour from Passau to Budapest.
 The magnificent Danube metropolis of Budapest is considered by many to be one of the most beautifully situated cities in the world.
 The Danube runs through the city like a silver thread, separating the two districts of Buda and Pest.
 Explore the Hungarian capital.
-The most important sights of the city can be found on the banks of the Danube, for example the main building of the university, the Castle Hill with the Royal Palace or the rocky Gellért Hill.
+The most important sights of the city can be found on the banks of the Danube, for example the main building of the University, the Castle Hill with the Royal Castle or the rocky Gellért Hill.

-The Fisherman's Bastion in Budapest
+The Fishermen's Bastion in Budapest

-Day 14: Individual departure or extension of stay
+Day 14: Individual departure

 The Parliament building in Budapest

-Dates / prices / services
+Dates / Prices / Services

-Season times and prices 2023
+Season times and prices 2024

-Arrival daily from 02.04.2023 to 01.10.2023
+Arrival daily from 31.03.2024 to 06.10.2024

 Bookable dates are shown in the booking form.
 The season is dictated by the arrival date.